Dr Shaul Tor

 Tel +44 (0)20 7848 2299

 King's College London

 I received my BA (2006) in Classics and my MPhil (2007) and PhD (2011) in ancient philosophy at St. John’s College, Cambridge.
-My MPhil work concentrated on ancient Greek Pyrrhonean scepticism.
-My doctoral dissertation, entitled Mortal and Divine in Early Greek Epistemology, focused in particular on the epistemologies and theologies of Hesiod, Xenophanes and Parmenides.
-It is currently being expanded into a monograph to be published with Cambridge University Press.
-Before joining the Departments of Philosophy and Classics at King’s, I was a research fellow at Jesus College, Cambridge (2010-2012).
+My MPhil work concentrated on ancient Greek Pyrrhonian scepticism.
+My doctoral dissertation (awarded the Hare Prize) was entitled Mortal and Divine in Early Greek Epistemology and focused in particular on the epistemologies and theologies of Hesiod, Xenophanes and Parmenides in their historical and cultural contexts.
+Before joining the Departments of Philosophy and Classics at King’s, I was a Junior Research Fellow at Jesus College, Cambridge (2010-2012).

-Tips on pronouncing my name: the ‘proper’ Hebrew pronunciation of my name is much like the pronunciation of the Spanish name ‘Raúl’, except with a ‘Sh’ instead of the ‘R’.
+Tips on pronouncing my name: the ‘proper’ Hebrew pronounciation of my name is much like the pronounciation of the Spanish name ‘Raúl’, except with a ‘Sh’ instead of the ‘R’.
 In the UK, however, I go by ‘Sol’, which is also a perfectly welcome, informal way to spell my name!

 Expertise and public engagement

-I have given talks on Ancient Philosophy in schools, both to prospective University applicants and to younger pupils, and would be delighted to give such talks in the future.
+I have given talks in schools on a range of topics in Ancient Philosophy, both to prospective University applicants and to younger pupils, and would be happy to give such talks in the future.